NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B
     - Hitbox appears one frame sooner
     - Hit direction changed slightly to assist follow ups
+    - Lift set to 100, from 64
 - 2B(B)
     - First hit launches
     - Damaged increased from 8,10 > 12,14
+    - Second kick hitbox set to 170 from 128
 - 2B(A) changed to be 6A(A)
 - 6B(B)
     - Damage increase from 12 to 15